How the “Renamed and Revitalized” Ward Youth Council Helps the Bishop

-Sister Cordon illustrated this principle with a story a ward Young Women president recently shared with her.
+President Cordon illustrated this principle with a story a ward Young Women president recently shared with her.
 The young women in this particular ward recognized there was a need to create a spirit of unity on Sundays.
-So, they decided to start standing at the entrance of the Church building, as well as the chapel, to hold the doors open and welcome people as they came in.
+So they decided to start standing at the entrance of the church building, as well as the chapel, to hold the doors open and welcome people as they came in.

 This is going to be an exciting time for bishops as youth bring energy to solving problems in the ward, she said.
 “If we want to change the culture of the Church, allow the youth to be part of it.”

 Young women walk and talk.
-As Sister Bonnie H. Cordon, Young Women general president, explained, the ward youth council is a great opportunity for young women and young men to get involved and help the ward.
+As Bonnie H. Cordon, Young Women General President, explained, the ward youth council is a great opportunity for young women and young men to get involved and help the ward.

 The bishop talks and walks with a young man.
 As President Russell M. Nelson emphasized in the last October general conference, the primary responsibility of a bishop is to care for the youth.